hyperjeff/shuffle/README.md

 - Indefinite rewind in shuffle mode
 - Jump forward/back by album (when in non-shuffle mode)
 - Regex filters applied to filenames (optional)
-- Uses roughly 1/10th the RAM of iTunes, and hardly any CPU resources
+- Uses roughly 1/10th the memory of iTunes, and hardly any CPU resources
+- Sophisticated filtering options

 ## Additional features:
-- Supports 16 file types, including FLAC music
+- Supports 16 file types (MP3, AAC, FLAC, etc)
 - Can easily create playlists by just making a folder full of aliases, symlinks or Finder SavedSearches
 - Can start audio books at a specified play rate and/or time offset
 - Can play music in year order regardless of album or folder